philzook58/philzook58.github.io/_posts/2022-06-11-souffle-herbie.md

 ## Rationals
 How can we inject GNU multiprecision rationals into Souffle?
 The interface presented to the user of the library is opaque pointer types.
 I have toyed with just storing pointer values in 64bit souffle when I was binding Z3.
 Scary stuff.
 It doesn't really work here.

 Part of datalog's thing is it needs to know when two things are equal.
 If I put `7/4` into the relation `foo` multiple times, that should reduce to only one entry.
-Z3 hash cons internally expressions.
+Z3 internally hashconses expressions.
 GMP does not.
 We could perhaps use the pointers of the returned gmp values if we could overload hashing and equality.
 Actually, I could subsume possibly to remove duplicates.
 But then we'd also have a memory leak.

 As an inefficient but simple cheat, we can hash cons these numbers by serializing to and from souffle's built in symbol datatype, which is basically a string.
 Strings are the ultimate universal type and serialization/deserialization is packing and unpacking to this type.
 GMP uniquely normalizes and prints rationals.